 I promised a shortcut to the tower, for folk who want to cut out the coastal walk from Torres and just climb up to Torre de L’Aguiló itself.

-Park up on Carrer Tramuntana in Cala de Finestrat where you see the pink Torre signpost.
+Park up on Carrer Tramuntana in Cala de Finestrat where you see the purple Torre signpost.
 A good gravel path takes you the 15-20 minute walk from there right to the tower itself.
+It’s an easy walk though there are some steep steps en route.

 Tossal de la Cala – more Benidorm views!